 “So awesome!
 I seriously DO want more time to bake pies with my own kiddos at home.
 Thank you!”

 Who doesn’t love pie??
-So today, I’ll be sharing one of my family’s recipes for chocolate pecan pie, along with some Thanksgiving resources for your classroom.
+So today, I’ll be sharing my family’s favorite chocolate pecan recipe, along with some free Thanksgiving resources to make your Thanksgiving that much sweeter.

 This pie is the perfect combination of chocolate (who doesn’t like chocolate), a touch of coffee (caffeine boost), a hint of maple, butter (yum), and pecans.
 It tastes like gooey chocolately, mocha goodness with the crunchy nuttiness of the pecans.
 Delicious!
 And it’s easy to make!